Before we begin. A disclaimer.

 They tell me the exact same thing.
 I should keep my hopes very low when it comes to innovating in Greece.

-I fucking hate the notion of blaming your surroundings, but I can't risk wasting months or years on something experts tell me won't happen.
+I hate the idea of blaming your surroundings, but I can't risk wasting months or years on something experts tell me won't happen.

 Something like this: